janekp/mapstrace/README.md

     // err  - javascript Error object
     // full - if true, then it will parse source files to fill missing fields.
     // fn   - asynchronous callback that returns a list of items.
-    //        The list contains objects and integers.
+    //        The list can contain objects and integers.
 Integers are used for unknown external items.
     //        Every item has lineNumber, columnNumber, source and name fields. mapstrace.build(err : Error, full : Bool, fn : Array -> Void) : Void;